Employee Retention Strategies

 Let’s look at CB Insights, for example.

-In fact, to stress on how hungry employees should be to experiment and innovate, the CEO has made public a list of his own mistakes, highlighting how he learned from them.
+In fact, to stress how hungry employees should be to experiment and innovate, the CEO has made public a list of his own mistakes, highlighting how he learned from them.

-HubSpot is also notoriously famous for swearing by its unique Culture Code
+HubSpot is also notoriously famous for swearing by its unique Culture Code.

 If interviewees for a position do not demonstrate abilities like transparency, openness, experimentation, and the need for autonomy, they are seldom selected.